Skip to content

 Short answers, pulled from the story.

-Operation Spring Awakening was the last major German offensive of World War II conducted in the region of Lake Balaton between the 6th and the 16th of March 1945.
-This battle involved Sepp Dietrich's Sixth Panzer Army and the Hungarian Third Army resulting in a Red Army victory.
+The last major German offensive of World War II, Operation Spring Awakening, was fought in the Lake Balaton region from the 6th to the 16th of March 1945.
+The battle involved Sepp Dietrich's Sixth Panzer Army and the Hungarian Third Army and ended in a Red Army victory.
+Several Ilyushin Il-2 aircraft wrecks have been recovered from the lake's waters.